meeber/titor/README.md

 Required:

-- `export`: Name of your package export.
+- `export`: Name of your **package export**.
 Typically your package name written in camelCase.
 Browser bundles expose this variable as a global.

 Optional:

-- `bundle`: If true, create browser bundles during build process.
+- `bundle`: If true, create browser bundles during build process
-- `cover`: If true, calculate test coverage whenever testing `src/`.
+- `cover`: If true, calculate test coverage whenever testing `src/`
-- `coverReport`: If true, submit test coverage to coveralls.io during travis build.
+- `coverReport`: If true, submit test coverage to coveralls.io during travis build
-- `test`: If true, run tests during build process.
+- `test`: If true, run tests during build process
-- `lint`: If true, lint `src/` and `test/` when running tests.
+- `lint`: If true, lint `src/` and `test/` when running tests

 Example: